 - garnishments, levies, and foreclosures occur.

-Business turnarounds turnaround experts helping the business get back on its feet, salvaging the value in the company, and making tough decisions to return health to the business.
+Business turnarounds turnaround experts help the business get back on its feet, maximize the value in the company, and make tough decisions to return health to the business.
 This often involves meeting with creditors to explain a turnaround strategy and negotiating a repayment plan with more favorable terms.